Speaking from the Heart

 • What is true motivation, and how do we find it daily, irrespective of our situation?

-• Imagine the greatest gift you could ever give anyone, the gift of life.
+• Imagine the greatest gift you could ever give anyone: life.

 • The question I am often asked is, did a heart transplant affect your personality?